How to Surf : Tutorials and Tips

 2. Surfing small waves might seem difficult at first because there's not much speed you can use.
 So, the key is to generate your own speed.
 If you know precisely how to take off and position yourself, you won't waste time and instantly start generating speed.
 Once you know how to do that, you don't need to find the best spots.
 That will make a difference between surfing 10 waves on your first day and...
 200 waves!
 The keyword here is : learn to harness the small waves at the right moment.

 3. Letting your body drift along pockets and lips before they break makes padding enjoyable by not tiring yourself.
 The trick is to follow the right paths and avoid rolling into small waves while paddling desperately like a beginner.
-That way, you keep you keep your energy required when it's the right time to jump out of water and stood up on the board.
+That way, you keep your energy required when it's the right time to jump out of water and stood up on the board.

 4. A small wave is more forgiving than a large one and it allows you to tick-tack on it like on a skateboard.
 Tick-tacking is the method skateboarders use on the street to gain speed by swinging the back end and front end of their skateboard by constantly throwing their body left and right.
 You can achieve the same result with a series of heelside to toeside kickturns.
 To work, you have to keep your both feet on the board.